UwUMateButBetter/UwUMateButBetter/README.md

-Currently trying to learn HTML, and CSS.
+Currently learning to code.
-You can reach me at UwUMate_Main on Discord
+reach out on discord. durvated